-Number of se subject of the transaction: curities that are the proposed Class of secu subject of the transaction: rities that are the proposed Will the transa action take place on ange: YES / NO tion is not to take ock exchange advise transaction: Likely date of the transaction: I HE REBY ACKNOW /LEDGE that: 6 of informatio available, a r n that is not genera ally available but, if thulling the subject it to have a as not been made on the basis he information was generally material effect on the price or 7 If I am purchasing securities, I do not intend to sell the securities within 6 months of the date of purchase.
+Number of se subject of the transaction: curities that are the proposed Class of secu subject of the transaction: rities that are the proposed Will the transa action take place on ange: YES / NO tion is not to take ock exchange advise transaction: Likely date of the transaction: IHEF REBY ACKNOW /LEDGE that: 6 of informatio available, a r n that is not genera ally available but, if thus ally available but, if the but it is a second to be a second and the but it is a second and the but i as not been made on the basis he information was generally material effect on the price or 7 If I am purchasing securities, I do not intend to sell the securities within 6 months of the date of purchase.
 I here eby notify the Co mpany of my propose ed purchase/sale of the above securities.
-Signed: - Date: - ACK NOWLEDGEME ENT OF RECEIPT (For completion by of ficer receiving the noti ice) e reviewed the owledge receipt e and I have consulted with the Chairman and hereby Signed: Name: Position: Date:
+Signed: - Date: ACK NOWLEDGEME ENT OF RECEIPT (For completion by of ficer receiving the noti ice) e reviewed the owledge receipt e and I have consulted with the Chairman and hereby Signed: Name: Position: Date: